When recurring stablecoin billing makes sense

-A merchant playbook for recurring stablecoin payments for SaaS and memberships, covering buyer fit, renewal operations, retries, and rollout sequencing.
+A practical guide to recurring stablecoin billing for SaaS and memberships, focused on buyer fit, renewal expectations, retries, and rollout sequencing.

 Choose the right recurring use case first